maxnd/mxMarkEdit/README.md

 The “Edit - Find” menu item allows to find the first occurrence – with the appropriate button or by pressing “Return” - or the following occurrences – with the appropriate button or by pressing “Command + Return” – of a sentence, or to replace all occurrences with another text.
 Search and replacement are not case sensitive.
 When using the replacement function, the \n code replaces the paragraph breaks, while the \t code replaces the tabs, both in the “Search text” field and in the “Replace with field”.

-The “Edit - Disable” formatting menu item prevents the formatting of the text, improving the performance of the app with large documents.
+The “Edit - Disable formatting” menu item prevents the formatting of the text, improving the performance of the app with large documents.

 The “Convert with Pandoc” menu item converts the current note into another format specified in the options of the software.
 The converted file is created in the same folder of the note.